franktopel/knockout-book/markdown/1 Introduction to the [Knockout.js] MVVM library.md

 Following the wake of [Node.js] and the foundation of a giant and rapidly growing Javascript ecosystem, multiple implementations of the [Model View Controller (MVC)] architectural pattern have emerged.
 The by far simplest one of these is [Knockout.js], which makes use of a variation of MVC called [Model View Viewmodel (MVVM)].
 Please *make yourself familiar with the key concepts behind MVVW* since it will greatly help you to understand how Knockout works.

 In contrast to many of the other available MVC/MVVM implementations, Knockout.js is a library that takes care of the **data-binding** between the model and the view.
-By oing this, it frees developers from the hassle of manually updating the DOM when data in the JS model changes, respectively vice versa, updating the JS model when the user modifies the data in the course of interaction with the web application.
+By doing this, it frees developers from the hassle of manually updating the DOM when data in the JS model changes, respectively vice versa, updating the JS model when the user modifies the data in the course of interaction with the web application.

 It also offers binding of viewmodel functionality to events, and last but not least, [templating]. v3.2.0 introduced [Knockout components]